cfjedimaster/raymondcamden2023/src/posts/2024/03/28/2024-03-28-using-generative-ai-to-check-for-spam.md

 description: Using Google Gemini to check text input for spam.
 ---

 A few days ago I wrote up an exploration I did in Spam APIs, ["Spam APIs in 2024"](https://www.raymondcamden.com/2024/03/25/spam-apis-in-2024).
-After working on those demos and writing up my findings, I thought it might be interesting to see how a generative AI tool, like [Googele's Gemini](https://deepmind.google/technologies/gemini/#introduction) would handle such a task.
+After working on those demos and writing up my findings, I thought it might be interesting to see how a generative AI tool, like [Google's Gemini](https://deepmind.google/technologies/gemini/#introduction) would handle such a task.

 ## Initial Tests